 It is important to remember that not all estates have to go through probate.
 Bank rules, for instance, may allow a small account to be closed without probate.
 This, however, is not always the case.
 Our Houston probate attorney can provide legal assistance and explain whether or not probate is applicable given your case.

-When Is Probate Necessary in Texas?
+When is Probate Necessary in Houston, Texas?

 Each state has different laws concerning probate and whether probate is required after the death of a testator.
 The probate process can be lengthy and time-consuming.
 The more contested or complicated the estate is, the more time it will take to settle and allocate the assets.
 The longer the duration, the higher the cost.